Jesse0Michael/Jesse0Michaeal/interview.md

         - If they did not mention that values should be specific to the request scope, or that one should perform a high level of caution before throwing values into context, ask them what kinds of variables would they put in context.

+6. What are channels used for in GO?
+    - Channels are used for communication between go routines.
+They are used to pass data between go routines or synchronize data in a thread safe manner.
-6. What is the difference between a buffered and unbuffered channel?
+    1. What is the difference between a buffered and unbuffered channel?
     - channels are unbuffered by default.
-    - channels block when waiting on an empty receive.
+    - unbuffered channels block while waiting for a receiver to read from the channel.
     - a buffer limit can be set on a channel that will block sends to a channel if the buffer is full, until the application has read from the channel to free up the buffer.